mdn/content/files/en-us/web/css/css_nesting/nesting_at-rules/index.md

 {{CSSRef}}

-Any [at-rule]() whose body contains style rules can be nested inside a style rule.
-Style rules are nested style rules, with their nesting selector taking its definition from the nearest ancestor style rule.
-Properties can be directly used, acting as if they were nested in a `& {...}` block.
+Any [at-rule](/en-US/docs/Web/CSS/At-rule) whose body contains style rules can be nested inside another style rule using CSS nesting.
+Style rules nested inside at-rules take their nesting selector definition from the nearest ancestor style rule.
+Properties can be directly included inside a nested at-rule, acting as if they were nested in a `& {...}` block.

 ## at-rules that can be nested